dataLanced/dataLanced.Github.io/Healthcare_Project.md

 - What does the time spent in the hospital look like?
 Are the majority of our patients spending less than 7 days?
 - Try to find out which medical specialties have the highest number of procedures on average.
 - Are there any racial discrepancies? (based on the number of lab procdures done)
-- Do patients who get a lot of procedures done stay longer in the hospital?
+- Do patients who get a lot of lab procedures/tests done stay longer in the hospital?
 - We want to perform a medical test on any patient who is either African-American or had an "Up" value for metformin.
 Please help us compile a list of patients who   meet this criteria
 - Find "success stories" where patients who came into thie hospital with an emergency (`admission_type_id` is 1), but stayed less than the average time in the hospital
 - We are asked to write a summary for the top 50 medical patients in a format like this: "Patient 2383 was Caucasian and was readmitted.
 They had 21 medications and 32 lab procedures."